 The App Store and Google Play Store pride themselves in their ability to vet apps before making them public.
 Google’s Play Protect security feature describes itself as “the most widely deployed mobile threat protection service in the world”, scanning over 50 billion apps across 2 billion devices every day and vetting more than 500k apps per day.
 In 2018, Google found that 0.68% of devices that installed apps from outside the Google Play Store were affected by one or more PHAs, while the PHA install rate for apps inside the official store was only 0.04%.

-Similarly, since the release of the App Store in 2008, Apple have sought to differentiate the iPhone as robust.
-By distributing via unofficial third party marketplaces, apps can access operating functions that App Store and Google Play Store would normally ban.
+Similarly, since the release of the App Store in 2008, Apple has sought to differentiate the iPhone as robust.
+By distributing via unofficial third-party marketplaces, apps can access operating functions that App Store and Google Play Store would normally ban.
 Circumventing their strict policies means that hackers can use unofficial apps to install malware or phishing software.
-On Android, there have been numerous reports of sideloaded apps attempting to root devices, install apps without user permission, and communicate to known malicious sites online.
+On Android, there have been numerous reports of sideloaded apps attempting to root devices, installing apps without user permission, and communicating to known malicious sites online.
 On iOS, unofficial apps have been used as Remote Access Trojans, allowing attackers to gain access to mobile devices of employees while active on internal corporate networks, putting both personal and corporate sensitive data at risk.

 So why do people use unofficial app stores?